-Drive is a command line tool to pull or push Google Drive files.
-It’s written on Go programming language and does not offer many features.
+Drive is a command-line tool to pull or push Google Drive files.
+It’s written in Go programming language and does not offer many features.
 It doesn’t have background sync features and a bit difficult to use for a newbie.

 9. GNOME Online Accounts

 One good news for Gnome Desktop user, it provides an inbuilt Google Drive Client for Linux.
-You need to add Google account in Gnome online accounts section under the setting.
+You need to add a Google account in Gnome online accounts section under the setting.
 Voila!
 You are done.
-Now you can add, sync, copy, delete, etc. from its file manager Nautilus.
-Though it’s not a full featured Google Drive Desktop Client for Linux, still you can perform some essential task.
+Now you can add, sync, copy, delete, etc., from its file manager Nautilus.
+Though it’s not a fully-featured Google Drive Desktop Client for Linux, you can still perform some essential tasks.

 10. Gdrive – Google Drive Linux CLI Client

 11. Tuxdrive – A Command-Line Google Drive Client For Linux

-This Google Drive Client comes with essential features of reading and writes access to ordinary files and folders, read-only access to Google Docs, access to trash directory, etc. It’s a CLI fuse-based filesystem backed by Google itself which supports multiple accounts and let you mount Google Drive on Linux seamlessly.
+This Google Drive Client comes with essential features of reading and writes access to ordinary files and folders, read-only access to Google Docs, access to trash directory, etc. It’s a CLI fuse-based filesystem backed by Google itself, which supports multiple accounts and lets you mount Google Drive on Linux seamlessly.

-Here I have discussed a few Google Drive client software for Linux which has their strengths and weaknesses.
-As Best Google Drive Client for Linux depends on users requirement, so it’s complicated to say which one is the best.
+Here I have discussed a few Google Drive client software for Linux, its strengths and weaknesses.
+As Best Google Drive Client for Linux depends on users’ requirements, it’s complicated to say which one is the best.
 In this article, you have got both GUI and CLI based Google Drive Desktop Clients for Linux.

 Which one did you like most from this list?
 Did I miss any other great Google Drive Client?
 Let me know your experience and suggestion in the comment below.
 And don’t forget to share this helpful tutorial on your social media.
 Thanks for the time you spent here.